-Update: fixed a minor glitch in the how-to, added a troubleshooting section.
+Update: fixed a minor glitch in the how-to

 Since the tutorial got some minor detail wrong, I am going post a better version here and take the chance to comment a little bit the new notification system.

 Will this mess the system ?

 No way, what you’re going to do will just download the source code and start it in place of the existing notification system.
 Interrupting the program with Ctrl+C, kill, or system restart will bring your beloved old notification system back.

 cd ~ sudo apt-get install bzr gnome-common automake bzr branch lp:notify-osd cd notify-osd ./autogen.sh make